jarnobogaert9/private-blockchain/README.md

 ```

 In this case you will need to use `'myprivateblockchain.json'`.

+> Note that we do not use myprivateblockchain further in the documentation but **privatechain**.
+This was just an example.

 Command to **create** the Genesis block together with all the necessary files: